Insert text here

 The CMBC Youth Ministry exists to equip the youth of today to be Christian leaders who impact the world by setting an example that reflects Christ.

-We desire any youth that come through our program to become deeply rooted in a personal walk with Christ so that throughout their trials they stand firm in their hope and foundation on God’s Word and continue to pursue God’s purpose for their lives.
+We desire any youth that come through our program to become deeply rooted in a personal walk with Christ so that throughout their lives they stand firm in their hope and foundation on God’s Word and continue to pursue God’s purpose for their lives.

 Relationships, Outreach, Obedience to God, Training, and Service.